 The Transitional Committee will serve two roles.
-First, it will advise the ISO Board on all matters related to EIM.
+First, it will advise the ISO Board on all matters related to the pre-start-up testing and early operational phases of the EIM.
 This role will include providing advice on all EIM market design initiatives, all matters pertaining to the setting of EIM transmission access charges or rights, if any, and other EIM-related matters.
 ISO management will develop and present EIM-related proposals to the Board, as happens today, and the committee will advise the Board as to its position on ISO management's proposal.
 The committee will be allowed to request, as needed, a spot on the Board agenda for all matters it is interested in presenting.
 As a Board advisory committee, recommendations and advisory opinions should be presented in written memos issued in advance of a scheduled ISO Board meeting and in presentations at regularly scheduled ISO Board meetings.
 The charter will set forth voting requirements, for a quorum of two-thirds of the committee members and an affirmative vote of a majority of the members then appointed for a majority opinion.
 To ensure that the ISO Board is fully advised of all positions, if the committee develops a majority and a minority position on any particular EIM issue, it should advise the ISO Board of both positions in writing.
+It should be noted, however, that membership on the Transitional Committee does not prevent a stakeholder from presenting its own views to the Board, if it desires to do so.

-Although the Transitional Committee may share its views with the Board on all matters related to the start-up and implementation of EIM, this role is advisory in nature and is intended to supplement, not supplant, the ISO's existing stakeholder processes for EIM implementation.
-Moreover, unlike the process for developing a long-term governance proposal, the Transitional Committee is not expected to undertake its own formal stakeholder process in connection with providing input on issues relating to the start-up and implementation of EIM, as this would be duplicative of existing stakeholder processes.
-Rather, the Transitional Committee's advice should be developed in connection with the ISO's ongoing stakeholdering on such topics and should be presented to the Board within the same timeframes as are used by ISO management for bringing implementation issues to the Board.
+Although the Transitional Committee may share its views with the Board on all matters related to the pre-start-up testing and early operational phases of EIM, this role is advisory in nature and is intended to supplement, not supplant, the ISO's existing stakeholder processes for EIM implementation.
+Moreover, unlike the process for developing a long-term governance proposal, the Transitional Committee is not expected to undertake its own formal stakeholder process in connection with providing input on issues relating to the start-up and early operation of EIM, as this would be duplicative of existing stakeholder processes.
+Rather, the Transitional Committee's advice should be developed in connection with any ongoing stakeholdering by ISO staff on such topics and should be presented to the Board within the same timeframes as are used by ISO management for bringing such issues to the Board.

 Second, the committee will develop a detailed proposal for an independent EIM governance structure.
-The charter for the Transitional Committee will provide certain general parameters for developing this proposal, as discussed more fully below.
-Although the exact timing would be established by the committee, the ISO expects that the committee will submit the proposal to the ISO Board for consideration within approximately 18 months after the committee is first seated.
+The charter for the Transitional Committee will provide certain general parameters for developing this proposal, as discussed below.
+Although the exact timing would be established by the committee, the ISO expects that the committee will submit the proposal to the ISO Board for consideration within eighteen months after the committee is first seated.
 This timing is intended to allow the proposal to be fully stakeholdered (as discussed above) before its submission to the Board and implemented within approximately two years after the committee is seated.